szczyglis-dev/py-gpt/docs/source/plugins.rst

   Executes all ``sys_exec`` shell commands inside an isolated Docker container.
 Requires Docker to be installed and running.
 Default: ``False``

+- ``Run as root`` *docker_run_as_root*

+  Run the System sandbox as root.
+When disabled, the stock image runs as the unprivileged ``pygpt`` user; passwordless ``sudo`` can be used for commands that require root privileges.
+Default: ``False``

 - ``Dockerfile`` *dockerfile*

   The Dockerfile used to build the sandbox image.
+The stock image is based on Python 3.12 Alpine, includes commonly used shell/network utilities, uses ``/data`` as the workdir, and runs as the unprivileged ``pygpt`` user by default.
 You can customize it and rebuild via Tools → “Rebuild Docker sandbox Images”.
-Default: a minimal Python image with ``/data`` workdir.

 - ``Docker image name`` *image_name*